aking-a/mule-code-system/README.md

      npm run build
      ```
 3. _Serve and Watch:_
-   Once the build command has run succesfully OS.js will now be installed as a package.
-Use the serve command below to start OS.js
+   Once the build command has run succesfully codecolab will now be installed as a package.
+Use the **npm run serve** command to start OS.js
    it should be running on **http://localhost:8000/**. (_An important note to mention is the invite link generator does not take into
    account what port or url the server is running on so please change this in the source code.
 The link generator is locted in codecolab
    /server_modules/newsession.js line 15._).
 To run a watch on codecolab package use the commands provided below.